Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Abstract

 \section{Abstract}

 Carrier frequency offset estimation (CFOE) is a critical stage in modern coherent optical communication systems.
-Although conventional all-digital techniques perform reliably in typical fiber-optic communication links, CFOE often becomes a major bottleneck in low-symbol-rate scenarios with large carrier CFOs (approaching the signal bandwidth) and severe additive noise levels.
-These conditions are particularly prevalent in links between optical ground stations (OGSs) and low Earth orbit (LEO) satellites, where Doppler-induced frequency shifts of several gigahertz and atmospheric attenuation significantly degrade CFOE performance and can render traditional methods ineffective.
+Although conventional all-digital techniques perform reliably in typical fiber-optic communication links, CFOE can become a major bottleneck in low-symbol-rate scenarios with large carrier frequency offsets (CFOs) approaching the signal bandwidth and severe additive noise levels.
+These conditions are particularly prevalent in links between optical ground stations (OGSs) and low Earth orbit (LEO) satellites, where Doppler-induced frequency shifts of several gigahertz and atmospheric attenuation can significantly degrade CFOE performance and can render conventional methods ineffective.
 In this paper, we propose a robust non-data-aided (NDA) scheme designed for wide-range CFOE.
-Such a coarse CFOE (C-CFOE) algorithm partially compensates for the CFO, enabling the operation of a subsequent fine CFOE algorithm.
+The proposed coarse CFOE (C-CFOE) algorithm partially compensates the CFO, enabling the operation of a subsequent fine CFOE stage.
 By applying low-complexity operations to the spectrum of the received signal, we recast the frequency estimation task as a segmented linear regression (SLR) problem.
 Numerical simulations in stress-test scenarios involving large CFOs, low SNR, and low symbol rates show that the proposed approach achieves good estimation accuracy and robust convergence.
-Experimental offline validation further confirms the practical feasibility of the method.
+Offline experimental validation further confirms the practical feasibility of the method.